-Addendum IX-A-3

-TO: The Board of Regents Academic Affairs MEETING DATE: April 10, 2015 SUBJECT: Creation of an undergraduate certificate for Internationally Educated Nurses (IEN) in the College of Nursing at the University of Nebraska Medical Center (UNMC) RECOMMENDED ACTION: Approval is requested to create an undergraduate certificate for Internationally Educated Nurses in the College of Nursing at UNMC PREVIOUS ACTION: March 21, 2014 - The Board approved the reorganization of the UNMC College of Nursing's organizational structure that eliminated the three departments in Omaha (Community-Based Health, Families and Health Systems, and Adult Health and Illness), and replaced them with a single division in Omaha EXPLANATION: Currently, the Nebraska Board of Nursing (BON) requires any individual accepted to a post-licensure program be recognized as an RN in the state of Nebraska, prior to initial enrollment.
+Creation of an undergraduate certificate for Internationally Educated SUBJECT:

+Nurses (IEN) in the College of Nursing at the University of Nebraska

+Medical Center (UNMC)

+RECOMMENDED ACTION: Approval is requested to create an undergraduate certificate for

+Internationally Educated Nurses in the College of Nursing at UNMC division in Omaha

+PREVIOUS ACTION: March 21, 2014 - The Board approved the reorganization of the UNMC accepted to a post-licensure program be recognized as an RN in the state of Nebraska, prior to initial enrollment.
 Similarly, an immigrant with an RN designation from another country must first acquire the RN license within the state of Nebraska to be hired and work as an RN in the state.

+College of Nursing's organizational structure that eliminated the three departments in Omaha (Community-Based Health, Families and Health Systems, and Adult Health and Illness), and replaced them with a single

+EXPLANATION: Currently, the Nebraska Board of Nursing (BON) requires any individual

-Becoming licensed in Nebraska involves successfully passing the National Council Licensure Examination (NCLEX) for graduates of pre-licensure nursing programs.
+Becoming licensed in Nebraska involves successfully passing the

+National Council Licensure Examination (NCLEX) for graduates of prelicensure nursing programs.
 Like over 30 other states, the BON requires that internationally educated nurses (IENs) go through a certification process with CGFNS International (formerly the Commission on Graduates of Foreign Nursing Schools) prior to being approved to register for and take the NCLEX examination.
 This certification includes review of official documentation to ensure the applicant's schooling meets standards consistent with pre-licensure nursing education in the U.S., evaluation of the English proficiency of the student, and passing the CGFNS International examination.

+The proposed IEN certificate is intended to assist pre-licensure applicants to better prepare for the BON requirements in order to increase the number of nurses prepared and licensed to work in Nebraska and to increase the number of international students who are eligible for CON post-licensure academic programs.

-This proposal has been reviewed by the Council of Academic Officers.
-PROGRAM COST: \$148,960 (2015-2016) SOURCE OF FUNDS: Tuition and Fee Revenues SPONSORS: H. Dele Davies Vice Chancellor for Academic Affairs -------------- -- Jeffrey P. Gold, Chancellor University of Nebraska Medical Center RECOMMENDED: Susan M. Fritz Executive Vice President and Provost DATE: March 24, 2015
+PROGRAM COST: \$148,960 (2015-2016)

+SOURCE OF FUNDS: Tuition and Fee Revenues SPONSORS: H. Dele Davies

+Vice Chancellor for Academic Affairs

+Jeffrey P. Gold, Chancellor